iTwin/itwinjs-core/docs/core/learning/Portability.md

   # Portability

 This article describes the technologies and best practices that make iModel.js apps portable.
-An well-written iModel.js app will run on many platforms without modification.
+A well-written iModel.js app will run on many platforms without modification.

 In addition, a well-written interactive app can be configured to run as a Web abb, a desktop app, and a mobile app, with a few simple runtime checks and no other code changes.
 Configurability does not mean that an iModel.js app must be the same in all configurations.
 In fact, the iModel.js architecture makes it easy to [make the app fit the platform](../learning/AppTailoring.md).